Baby Boomers have the second largest share in buying new homes, so they shouldn’t be ignored in your marketing efforts.

 Preferred Media Consumption and the Ideal Marketing Channels to Market to Baby Boomers

-The last puzzle piece to create a plan or strategy to market to baby boomers is the question about what preferred media they consume so we know which marketing channels to use with the highest chances of success.
+The last puzzle piece to creating a plan or strategy to market to baby boomers is the question about what preferred media they consume so we know which marketing channels to use with the highest chances of success.

 Another offline marketing channel that seems to perform better is television.